 One of the emerging companies within the industry of upcycling, showing us that a vision of a circular economy not only is an illusion, is the U.S company TerraCycle.
 Founder Tom Szaky began using cookie wrappers and drink pouches to create backpacks and pencil cases.

-Today, the company has expanded globally and receive waste to manufacture their products from schools, stores, clean-up groups and municipalities; to re-birth wasted materials into new innovations, TerraCycle has developed a new market as more companies see the environmental and economic gains from closing the loop.
-In 2016, the company reported revenues worth of $19.4 million and correspondlingly $500,000 in profit according to an article by Bloomberg (2017).
+Today, the company has expanded globally and receives waste to manufacture its products from schools, stores, clean-up groups and municipalities; to re-birth wasted materials into new innovations, TerraCycle has developed a new market as more companies see the environmental and economic gains from closing the loop.
+In 2016, the company reported revenues worth of $19.4 million and correspondingly $500,000 in profit according to an article by Bloomberg (2017).

-Szaky expressed that the challenge for upcycling companies is about making it more convenient and cheaper; since societies demand to consume seem to be unsaturable, and a shift needs to rapidify.
+Szaky expressed that the challenge for upcycling companies is about making it more convenient and cheaper; since the societies’ demand seem to be unsaturable, and a shift needs to accelerate.
 Thus, through a more efficient process of deconstructing and sanitizing, the company proves that it is attainable.

 Is upcycling the solution to our environmental crisis or solely “Greenwashing”?

 The environmental benefits from replacing a linear economic model with a circular system are many.
-The US National Research Council (1991) asserted that 80% of the environmental impacts are determined in the process of extracting and purifying raw materials into the designed product; further, by creating so called ‘closed-loop solutions’, where new innovations are created through combining different types of waste, we can eliminate the process of extracting new materials and thereby save enormous amounts of energy.
+The US National Research Council (1991) asserted that 80% of the environmental impacts are determined by the process of extracting and purifying raw materials into the designed product; further on, by creating the so called ‘closed-loop solutions’, where new innovations are created through combining different types of waste, we can eliminate the process of extracting new materials and, thereby, save enormous amounts of energy.

-In an article by New York Times, a carpet company transitioning to a upcyling business model, Interface, stated that they have reduced their landfill-waste with 80% and its greenhouse gas emissions by 44% as they simultaneously saved $433 million since 1996.
+In an article by New York Times, a carpet company transitioning to an upcycling business model, Interface, stated that they have reduced their landfill-waste with 80% and its greenhouse gas emissions by 44% as they simultaneously saved $433 million since 1996.